 However, there is soon a Save The Cat moment for Llewellyn.
 This was Blake Snyder’s term to describe a characterisation trick writers employ to engender empathy for a hero.
 Show them ‘saving a cat’.
 Whatever other evil they get up to, that’ll put the audience on side.
 “Ah, this character isn’t all bad,” we will say.
 And we are amazingly forgiving.
 Llewellyn’s Save The Cat moment is failing to sleep out of guilt for abandoning the dying Mexican who asked for agua.
 He gets up in the small hours and we see him filling a big bottle from the tap.
 We are further back on Llewellyn’s side when his act of kindness ironically ends up almost costing him his life.

-The nice thing about heavily flawed main characters: There’s a few pitfalls writers aren’t going to fall into by accident.
+The nice thing about heavily flawed main characters: There are a few pitfalls writers aren’t going to fall into by accident.
 Here’s one of them, described by Dean Koontz:

 When Llewellyn loses the loot, he kind of deserved it.
 We felt that from the start.
 Or perhaps we don’t feel the loss of the loot is significant because Llewellyn loses so much more than that.

 The surface level desire is “I want two million dollars.”
 In this regard, the plot is similar to Hitchcock’s Psycho, because we never do find out for sure who ended up with this money.
 It is one of the most frequently-asked questions about this film on IMDb.
 The answer is that Chigurh probably ended up with it, not because we’re shown, but because we’ve been given enough about his character to know that’s what would have happened.
-(This in itself is a masterful case study in trusting the audience to ‘get’ a character — writers don’t have to keep beating us over the head with characterisation — audiences make assumptions pretty quickly when it comes to archetypes.)
+(This in itself is a masterful case study in trusting the audience to ‘get’ a character — writers don’t have to keep beating us over the head with characterisation — audiences make assumptions pretty quickly when it comes to archetypes.
+A short story which achieves the same is “Je ne parle pas francais” by Katherine Mansfield.)
 As in the money stolen by Marion Crane in Psycho, the two million dollars therefore functions as what Hitchcock referred to as a McGuffin.
 This is the thing that starts the action, but by the end of the story we don’t care that much about what happened to the money — we care about who gets out alive.

 What motivates Anton?
 It’s exactly the same thing that motivates Llewellyn.

-But it’s not even money and sex — it’s what these two things symbolize — power.
+But it’s not even money and sex — it’s what these two things symbolise — power.
 Violent people have one thing in common — they need to be in control.

-As mentioned above, we’re shown so many battles that when it comes to the ultimate battle — the one where Llewellyn gets killed — we don’t get a scene, we get narrative summary.
-This is the opposite of what we’ve been lead to expect from storytelling.
-Most stories ask us to revel in the big showdown.
+As mentioned above, we’re shown so many big struggles that when it comes to the ultimate big struggle — the one where Llewellyn gets killed — we don’t get a scene, we get narrative summary.
+This is the opposite of what we’ve been led to expect from storytelling.
+Most stories ask us to revel in the big showdown after the big struggles get more and more intense.
 But we don’t even get to see Llewellyn die.

 This is asking the audience to believe in fate.
-The story is training us to expect the worst, then it gives it to us, literally training us to become the pessimist that Sheriff Ed has himself become.
-In this way, even the battle scene is ironic — at a narrative level.
-We expect a big battle scene but don’t get one, defying expectations.
+The story is training us to expect the worst, then it gives it to us, literally teaching us to become the pessimist that Sheriff Ed has himself become.
+In this way, even the big struggle scene is ironic — at a narrative level.
+We expect a big big struggle scene but don’t get one, defying story expectations.